Our Policy Work on the OSPAR Convention

 As a Non-Governmental Observer (NGO) CEDA has been participating in the OSPAR work since 1992 in particular in the Working Group Environmental Impacts of Human Activities (EIHA).
-Further we have representation on two Intersessional Corresponding Groups (ICG): the ICG-MSFD on the implementation of the Marine Strategy Framework Directive and the ICG-Noise.
+Further we have representation on three Intersessional Corresponding Groups (ICG): the ICG-MSFD on the implementation of the Marine Strategy Framework Directive, the ICG-Noise, and the ICG--Deep Sea Mining.

 Topics of particular relevance to us on the OSPAR EIHA agenda include: contamination caused by dredged material; underwater noise; marine spatial planning; climate change adaptation; implementation of the Marine Strategy Framework Directive.
 Recently we added deep see mining.

-More informationis availble for logged in CEDA Members.
+More information is available for logged in CEDA Members.